California Climate Action Corps Host Partner Application

 Fellows are also prohibited from engaging in the following:

 Census activities are prohibited: AmeriCorps members and volunteers associated with AmeriCorps grants may not engage in census activities during service hours.
-Census-related activities (e.g., promotion of the Census, acting as a census taker, or education about the Census) are strictly prohibited.
+Census-related activities (e.g., promotion of the census, acting as a census taker, or education about the census) are strictly prohibited.

 Election and polling activities are prohibited: AmeriCorps members may not provide services for election or polling locations or in support of such activities.